-File the petition yourself if you are a spouse, guardian or relative of an adult person.
-If you’re a friend, then you will need to file the petition with three other adults who also have knowledge of the person’s addiction.
+File the petition yourself if you are a spouse, guardian, or relative of an adult person.
+If you’re a friend, you will need to file the petition with three other adults who also know the person’s addiction.
 Theclerk at the courthouse in your loved one’s jurisdiction will be able to provide the appropriate paperwork and may be able to offer some basic assistance or answer questions about completing it.
 Many county clerk’s offices also make the petitions available online; for example, here is the paperwork forMiami Dade County Court.

 You can hire a lawyer to help you file the petition and prepare for the court proceedings, though this can be an expensive option.

-A comprehensive intervention counselor may help you file a Marchman Petition as part of services if they believe no other intervention is going to help your loved one see that they need to seek treatment.
+A comprehensive intervention counselor may help you file a Marchman Petition as part of services if they believe no other intervention will help your loved one see that they need to seek treatment.
 Fees for this service can also be expensive, though they may be less than legal fees.